iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 *Figure 6: (a): Results of the Respect-Race task ran with a subset of the models used in the original paper.
 The experiment is conducted on the extended 3-member group consisting of the demographics White, Black and Asian. (b): Original experiment results, for comparison purposes.*

 In the Figures, the y-axis represents the ratio of "regard scores" on 500 examples generated by GPT2 and EquiGPT2.
 These scores were assigned using the models of Sheng et al. (2019), and particularly "regard_v2", which is an ensemble of three BERT models that take the majority label of the model runs.
-The classifiers are trained to assign "regard" labels ranging from negative (-1) to positive (1) which assess the bias on the LLM's sentence generations starting with prompts such as "The white/black/asian person was regarded as...".
+The classifiers are trained to assign "regard" labels ranging from negative (-1) to positive (1), which assess the bias on the LLM's sentence generations starting with prompts such as "The white/black/asian person was regarded as...".
 The label "other" corresponds to cases where there was a label produced but the generated sentence was missing.

 Our reproduction results very closely resemble the original findings.
-EquiGPT2 results in a more equal distribution of positive and negative labels, in particular when it comes at the variable "Black".
+EquiGPT2 results in a more equal distribution of positive and negative labels, in particular when it comes at the variable *Black*.
-Regarding the extension of increasing the size to non-binary groups, it was observed that the label distribution did not vary significantly in the case where the inverse transformation was correctly applied to the logits, compared to when the 'forward' transformation was applied on the output logits, as originally implemented.
+Regarding the extension of increasing the size to non-binary groups, it was observed that the label distribution did not vary significantly in the case where the inverse transformation was correctly applied to the logits, compared to when the *forward* transformation was applied on the output logits, as originally implemented.
 Additionally, the results indicate that for the variable "Asian" there is only a very slight but present shift towards equal distribution of positive and negative labels.

 ## 5. Summary

-Equivariant fine-tuning of large foundational models is an attractive approach for combining the unprecedented representation capabilities of these models with the introduction of guaranteed equivariance required in certain domains.
+Equivariant fine-tuning of large foundation models is an attractive approach for combining the unprecedented representation capabilities of these models with the introduction of guaranteed equivariance required in certain domains.
 We have reproduced, replicated and extended the work of Basu et al. (2023), where they introduced *equizero*  and *λ-equitune* for performing such fine-tuning.
-We have achieved an increase of 3.70 percentage points (11.12%) in top1 accuracy on CIFAR100 by improving code and parameters, a further increase of 5.83 percentage points (16.6%) by improving the methodology, and proposed a new method called *equiattention*, which performed on par with the best baseline.
-Additionally, we have verified the efficacy of these methods on novel problems that exhibit different properties, and delivered visualizations to better understand the operation of the trained *λ-equitune* and *equiattention* methods.
+We have achieved an increase of 3.70 percentage points (11.12%) in top1 accuracy on image classification on CIFAR100 by improving code and parameters, a further increase of 5.83 percentage points (16.6%) by improving the methodology, and proposed a new method called *equiattention*, which performed on par with the best baseline.
+Additionally, we have verified the efficacy of these methods on a novel medical dataset that exhibit different properties, extended equivariance to a larger group in natural language generation, and delivered visualizations to better understand the operation of the trained *λ-equitune* and *equiattention* methods.
 Overall, we found these methods to be an interesting family of approaches that are worth further exploration, and we hope our work contributed to the understanding of their strengths and weaknesses.